jwinter/jwinter.github.com/blog-builder/source/_posts/2014-10-31-code-review-jwinter-style.md

 I really enjoy reviewing code.
 I think it's mostly because I enjoy listening  and talking to people about programming.
 So here are some thoughts of my rambling thoughts on reviewing code.

 First, I **try to be cognizant of other people's feelings during code review**.
-It's easy to sound rude by giving curt, negative feedback.
+It's easy to be rude by giving curt, negative feedback.
 Sometimes it takes more time to reword a comment in more sensitive language.
 I've never regretted taking the time to do that.
 I have regretted hastily sending off a comment that sounds like a jerk wrote it.

 Speaking of which, there have been times where following my feedback would have **absolutely** resulted in a change for the worse.
 If you review code long enough and have a modicum of self-awareness, this will also happen to you.
 Be prepared for it and let the author and other reviewers know when you change your mind.